Alcibiades-Capital/valorem-website/site/_docs/clear-overview.md

 Here we will walk through how to create a vanilla call and put, directly with Valorem Clear.

-You can create new option types with clear using the `newOptionType` function, specifying the option parameters, and then write using the `write` funtion.
+You can create new option types with Clear using the `newOptionType` function, specifying the option parameters, and then write using the `write` funtion.
 See the [Clear smart contract ABI](/docs/clear-contracts#write-options) for more detail.